AccessibilityLab/SoundModVR/README.md

 ### 6) Shoulder Localization Helper
 *(* :thumbsup: *Recommended to use in situations where the directional location of a sound-producing object is important to the experience.)* <br />
 The **ShoulderLocalizationManager** Script is used for this feature.
 It requires you to attach the main camera of the player to the `Main Camera` field.
 It requires you to assign an **AudioSource** to the script in the `Audio Source` field, otherwise, it will assume it is attached to a game object with an **AudioSource**.
-One optional field is `targetAudioSource`, for the case where there's only one target.
-Two additional optional fields are `leftAudioClip` and `rightAudioClip`, where the developer can input their own direction indicator than the default sounds.
+An optional field is `targetAudioSource`, for the case where there's only one target.
+The last two fields are `leftAudioClip` and `rightAudioClip`, where the developer can input their own direction indicator sounds or the default sounds in `Sounds->Left.wav` and `Sounds->Right.wav`.

 **Public Functions**